syncfusion-content/windowsforms-docs/WindowsForms/SfButton/Getting-Started.md

 1. Adding the click event by double clicking the SfButton in designer.
 2. Programmatically raises the clicking event of the SfButton.

-The code sample to show the message box while performing the click action.

 {% tabs %}
 {% highlight c# %}
 //Raises the click event of SfButton